 These are the lifestyle principles thought necessary to support basic health and well-being, they are what will allow you to develop your yogic practice.

-Inner cleanliness achieved by Kriyas (yogic cleansing techniques), pranayama and asanas.
-Outer cleanliness keep a clean environment or surroundings.
+- Saucha – Cleanliness – Inner cleanliness is achieved by Kriyas (yogic cleansing techniques), pranayama, and asanas.
+Outer cleanliness keeps a clean environment or surroundings.
 Mental cleanliness by proper impressions, if your mind is somewhere you must reside, decorate it with beautiful poetry, music, artwork, and other inputs.

 Bahya Saucha – External cleanliness- this includes pee, poo, shower, before practice.

-The practice of humility, modesty and finding contentment with what you have and who you are.
+- Santoscha – Contentment – The practice of humility, modesty, and finding contentment with what you have and who you are.

-HOW TO APPLY: Realise your own ability, and level.
-Yoga is not a competition, and how your asana looks does not determine how good of a person you are.
-Be content with the path that you are on, enjoy the journey and stop thinking about the destination.
+How to apply: Realise your own ability and level.
+Yoga is not a competition, and how your asana looks do not determine how good of a person you are.
+Be content with the path that you are on, enjoy the journey, and stop thinking about the destination.

-Impose rules upon the self, to create an inner conflict. (decide wake up at 5.00 am and feel the resistance) the conflict sparks the desire for right knowledge through discipline, setting intentions and sticking to them.
+- Tapah – Self Discipline – Impose rules upon the self, to create an inner conflict. (decide to wake up at 5.00 am and feel the resistance) the conflict sparks the desire for the right knowledge through discipline, setting intentions, and sticking to them.

-HOW TO APPLY: Make a commitment to yourself and to the practice.
-By keeping the practice regular over a long period of time you increase your self worth, without increasing ego.
+How to apply: Make a commitment to yourself and to the practice.
+By keeping the practice regular over a long period of time you increase your self-worth, without increasing your ego.
 If however you only practice asana, the ego may become stronger and the truth, harder to see.

-Meditating on the self by reflecting with clarity, and without judgement.
+- Swadhyaya – Self Study – Meditating on the self by reflecting with clarity and without judgment.
 As your knowledge about yourself grows deeper, so does your connection to your surroundings.
 Know yourself and love yourself.

-HOW TO APPLY: Observe and become aware of the mind and the body during practice, then you can realise that you are not the mind or the body, and you will become aware of the observer.
+How to apply: Observe and become aware of the mind and the body during practice, then you can realize that you are not the mind or the body, and you will become aware of the observer.

-Regardless of your personal beliefs, surrender is a powerful mind tool which is key to dropping the ego and mental illusion.
-By bringing devotion to your practice, will give new levels of understanding and clarity.
-To what or who you surrender to is not important, most important to surrender to faith.
+- Ishwarapranidhana – Surrender to divinity – Regardless of your personal beliefs, surrender is a powerful mind tool that is key to dropping the ego and mental illusion.
+Bringing devotion to your practice, will give new levels of understanding and clarity.
+To what or who you surrender is not important, most important is to surrender to faith.

-HOW TO APPLY: Start and finish your practice with devoted mantras.
-During the practice realise each movement is only possible because of the circumstances in which you find yourself, surrender to the idea that you are not creating the movement (therefore needing approval or scolding) but that the universe is moving through you.
+How to apply: Start and finish your practice with devoted mantras.
+During the practice realize each movement is only possible because of the circumstances in which you find yourself, and surrender to the idea that you are not creating the movement (therefore needing approval or scolding) but that the universe is moving through you.
 This is the joy to be found.

 3. ASANA – Physical Postures

-Many people get ‘stuck’ on the level of asana for the feel good qualities of strength, flexibility, balance, but this is really just one tool which will help to bring you closer to the truth and clarity.
+Many people get ‘stuck’ on the level of asana for the feel-good qualities of strength, flexibility, and balance, but this is really just one tool that will help to bring you closer to the truth and clarity.